joshbegley/nyt-latest/previous.md

-**'Nothing I can do': DeChambeau tries to move on after late collapse**\
+**'Nothing I can do': Bryson DeChambeau tries to move on after late collapse**\
-`“I'm behind the 8-ball now,” he said.
+`“I'm behind the eight ball now,” he said.
 “I've got to get my guns a-blazing tomorrow.”`\
 https://nytimes.com/athletic/6364409/2025/05/17/pga-championship-2025-bryson-dechambeau-collapse/

 **Comebacks are the difference for 2025 Blue Jays: Call it 'mojo' or 'blue-collar mentality'**\